lukebatchelor/css-rhythm-game/README.md

   <input type="reset" id="resetButton" class="playButton" value="Play Again!"></input>
 </div>
 ```

+We use a couple of animations to switch between the `gameScreen` and the `gameOverScreen` but they're super messy at the moment.

+### Storing Max Streaks

 Finally, the `maxStreak` feature is done very hackily.
 There's no way we can use counters to solve this problem
 without the ability to "reset" them back to a specific value.